siddn/starling/README.md

 We do however include some built in tools for debugging and viewing your topics.

 #### starling-snapshot
 The snapshot tool allows for automatic logging of a topic to a file.
-Right now, the topic must be published as a json deseriazliable message (as in the example above).
+Right now, the topic must be published as a JSON serializable message (as in the example above).
-The topic will be logged into a gzipped json lines file, with each line being a message from that topic.
+The topic will be logged into a gzipped JSON lines file, with each line being a message from that topic.
 ```python
 starling-snapshot --topic mytopic --file myfile
 ```